iliaplatone/OpenVLBI/README.md

 [![CircleCi](https://circleci.com/gh/iliaplatone/OpenVLBI/tree/master.svg?style=shield)](https://circleci.com/gh/iliaplatone/OpenVLBI/?branch=master)
 [![Linux](https://github.com/iliaplatone/OpenVLBI/actions/workflows/default.yml/badge.svg)](https://github.com/iliaplatone/OpenVLBI/actions/workflows/default.yml)

-# Interferometric correlator clients application suite
 libvlbi is an open source library and application suite for astronomical interferometry.

-Interferometry is a discipline that studies the beam or stream interference and the obtainability of a coherence degree between more of them.
+Interferometry is a discipline that studies the beam or stream interference and the possibility to obtain a coherence degree between more of them.
-A 2d interference plot of a single object observation from different locations (space domain Fourier plane dependent to the location of the receivers) shows the fourier transform of the light pattern of the object observed.
+A 2d interference plot of a single object observed from different locations (space domain Fourier plane dependent to the location of the observers) shows the fourier transform magnitude (and the phase possibly) of the radiation detected from the object observed.

-libvlbi offers functions to applications that use it to make interferometry simpler and faster.
+libopenvlbi offers a set of functions that aim to make interferometry simpler and faster.

-The application suite is composed by a client application which opens a shell and can serve it to more other client applications.
-Client applications usually are linked to other libraries and with libvlbi, or drivers that permit the capture of the streams to be correlated by the central server.
-The central server offers a shell that connects to the various clients and correlates using the library streams captured from INDI servers by adding them using the vlbi_server script.
+There is an application suite that offers a client application that uses a simple set/get scripting language, an INDI client application using the same scripting format and a json client application for who's familiar with JSON/REST APIs.

-This repository contains the sources for building the library and a client application
+This repository contains the sources for building the library and the client applications

 # Build libvlbi

+## Ubuntu/Debian

+You can build OpenVLBI by running the following command:
 ```
 sh scripts/build.sh
 ```

-# Documentation

-You can read the API documentation at [https://iliaplatone.github.io/OpenVLBI/](https://iliaplatone.github.io/OpenVLBI/)
+This will install all the dependencies, including latest INDI developement libraries.
+If everything will be successful three .deb packages will be built and installed

+## Other OSes

+You'll need CMake to build OpenVLBI, and some developement packages:
++ **libopenvlbi**:libfftw3
++ **vlbi_client_json**: libjsonparser
++ **vlbi_client_indi**: libindi libnova libcfitsio
++ **tests and scripts**: jq

 # Using libvlbi

-You can write an application using libvlbi by linking against libvlbi.so in your gcc command line:
+You can write an application using libopenvlbi by linking against libopenvlbi.so in your gcc command line:
 ```
-gcc yourapp.c -lvlbi -o yourapp
+gcc yourapp.c -lopenvlbi -o yourapp
 ```
 Each instance of vlbi is initiated by vlbi_init():
 ```